Pawtucket, Rhode Island

 Pawtucket (/pəˈtʌkᵻt/ pə-TUK-it) is a city in Providence County, Rhode Island, United States.
 The population was 75,604 at the 2020 census, making the city the fourth-largest in the state.
 Pawtucket borders Providence and East Providence to the south, Central Falls and Lincoln to the north, and North Providence to the west.
 The city also borders the Massachusetts municipalities of Seekonk and Attleboro.

 Pawtucket was an early and important center of textile manufacturing.
-It is home to Slater Mill, a historic textile mill recognized for helping to found the Industrial Revolution in the United States.
+It is home to Slater Mill, a historic textile mill recognized for its role helping to found the Industrial Revolution in the United States.

 History

 The name "Pawtucket" comes from the Algonquian word for "river fall."